fastrgv/hbox/README.md

 ## Algorithm Used

-A multiple-heuristic inertial search, done in **reverse**, using six "orthogonal" priority measures in a round-robin sequence [like "Festival"].
+A multiple-heuristic A* search, done in **reverse**, with six distinct priority measures used in a round-robin sequence [like "Festival"].
 The Hungarian Algorithm is used to match boxes with goals and generates an estimate of the number of future box moves to solution, called "HunEst".

 An article by Frank Takes shows advantages to working from a solved position backwards to the start position.
 This prevents box-deadlocks from taking up space in the search tree.
 Thusly, the formidable issue of deadlock avoidance is completely ignored.
 Likewise, the tricky issue of goal-packing-order is sidestepped, as well.

 A self balancing splaytree is used to test whether a given configuration was seen before.
-There are also 6 priority queues embedded into the splaytree that provide distinct "views" of the data.
+There are also 6 priority queues, one for each heuristic, embedded into the splaytree that provide distinct "views" of the data.

 The first 4 priority measures are pretty straight forward.
 They were suggested by the "Festival" algorithm description, and adapted to allow rapid evaluations: